MiragianCycle/OVIWrite/README.md

 I am a writer, not a tech person.

 Coming across Vim for the first time last year was revelatory, but I'd be lying if I said the adoption process was easy.
 Indeed, it took me over two months to get Vim ready for my writing workflow.
-I was persistent but most users and writers aren't, which is a crying shame.
-Most writers would abandon Vim as too complex a beast.
+I was persistent but most users and writers aren't going to spend the time needed to get Vim up and running, which is a crying shame.
+Most writers would abandon Vim as too complex a beast at this point.
 I too would have abandoned it but the Vim community on YouTube came to the rescue.

 This repo is an attempt to address that potential loss of a user-group who stand to gain much from Vim.